fillmula/jsonclasses/README.md

 extend it into a great DSL for declaring data structures, transforming rules and validation rules.

-## Why Not Create Another Schema Definition Language like GraphQL SDL?
+## Why Not Create Another SDL?

-GraphQL's SDL cannot work well with programming languages' syntax checking and type completion.
+GraphQL's Schema Definition Language cannot work well with programming languages' syntax checking and type completion.
 To support more and more functions, a DSL would become more and more like a programming language.

 This is why React.js embedded HTML into JavaScript/TypeScript and Apple built new Swift language features for SwiftUI.